OpenMDAO/POEMs/POEM_086.md

 We may add such a standard approach when 3.11 (which includes TOML support) becomes the oldest supported Python version.

 Systems will support this functionality through a `load_model_options` method.
-Users will be able to override this method to impose custom behavior.
+Users may override this method to impose custom behavior.